tdeckers/utcar/README.md

 # UTC Alarm Receiver

-utcar acts as a central station to a ATS alarm system.
+_utcar_ acts as a central station to a ATS alarm system and has been tested using an ATS2000IP system.
+It might work with other variants as well.
+The communication between the alarm system and utcar is using OH+XSIA protocol.
+I'm not an expert, but I assume that any system that uses this protocol should be compatible (naive? me?).

 My use case:
 * leverage the alarms systems events (e.g. motion, window sensors) as input to home automation

+## Configure your alarm system

+Your alarm is typically configured to send messages to a central station in case of alarm, fire, etc...
+The link is checked for health by sending periodic heartbeat messages.
+In my case, these heartbeat messages are sent every minute.

+For _utcar_ to work, we'll configure it in the alarm system as a new central station.
+Since we don't want to interrupt messages going to the first central station (the one calling the police in case of an alarm), we need to go through a few steps to make this work.
+Let's assume we want to get notified when a motion sensor is triggered.

+1. Create a new area that we'll use with _utcar_.
+This allows us to keep automation for _utcar_ separate from the actual alarms going to the formal central station.
+Let's pick area 4.
+2. Configure a filter that follows the motion detector
+3. Configure an output to follow the filter
+4. Configure a new zone, and configure the output as its _virtual zone_.
+Configure it in area 4.
+5. Configure a new central station (IP based), configure it with the host IP address of the machine where you'll be running _utcar_.
+Also pick a port number, by default _utcar_ runs on port 12300.
+Associate this central station with area 4.

+## Running utcar

-`utcar` listens by default on port number 12300, can be set on command line (`-port`)
+_utcar_ listens by default on port number 12300, can be set on command line (`-port`)

 The alarm must be configured to send OH+XSIA messages.
 In that case it will send two types of messages: heartbeats and (X)SIA messages.
 The heartbeats look like this: